Michael O'Neill (footballer): Shamrock Rovers

 At the press conference when unveiled as Rovers manager, O'Neill cited Gordon Strachan as his main managerial influence.
-He was awarded the Irish Soccer Writers Manager of the Month award for July 2009 and eventually guided The Hoops to second place in the 2009 League of Ireland.
-In October 2010, he guided Shamrock Rovers to win the 2010 League of Ireland title, their first league championship since 1994.
+O'Neill was awarded the Irish Soccer Writers Manager of the Month award for July 2009 and eventually guided Shamrock Rovers to second place in the 2009 League of Ireland.
+In October 2010, he guided the club to win the 2010 League of Ireland title, their first league championship since 1994.
 O'Neill led Rovers to the 2011 Setanta Sports Cup and then made history by being the first manager of a League of Ireland team to reach the group stages of a European competition.
 Rovers defeated Partizan Belgrade in the play-off round of the 2011–12 UEFA Europa League.
 Shamrock Rovers retained their league title in the 2011 season.
 New contract talks between O'Neill and Shamrock Rovers stalled and he left the club in December 2011.
 O'Neill won the Soccer Writers Association Personality of the Year award for 2011.

 Northern Ireland

 O'Neill was appointed manager of Northern Ireland on 28 December 2011, with one report stating he was "the first Catholic in 50 years to manage Northern Ireland".
 However, this is almost certainly untrue, since previous managers Lawrie Sanchez (2004–07) and Lawrie McMenemy (1998–99) were both educated in Roman Catholic schools.
 O'Neill's first game in charge ended in defeat with a 3–0 loss to Norway.
-In his next game an inexperienced Northern Ireland team were beaten 6–0 by the Netherlands in Amsterdam.
+In his next game an inexperienced Northern Ireland team were defeated 6–0 by the Netherlands in Amsterdam.
 During their 2014 FIFA World Cup qualification, Northern Ireland earned some creditable results, including a 1–1 draw away to Portugal and a 1–0 home win against Russia.
 In November 2013, O'Neill agreed a new two-year deal with Irish Football Association to remain as Northern Ireland manager.

-Northern Ireland qualified for their first ever European Championship, Euro 2016 in France after beating Greece 3–1 at Windsor Park on 8 October 2015.
+Northern Ireland qualified for their first ever European Championship, Euro 2016 in France after defeating Greece 3–1 at Windsor Park on 8 October 2015.
 It was the first time in 30 years that Northern Ireland had qualified for a major tournament.
 At the tournament itself he led the side to the second round, losing narrowly to Wales but recorded a surprise victory over Ukraine in the group stages.
 In January 2018, O'Neill turned down an offer to become manager of Scotland following discussions with the Scottish Football Association.
+In March 2018, he gained media attention after complaining that the Football Association of Ireland was aggressively recruiting young Catholic footballers from the north to play for the Republic of Ireland national football team.

 O'Neill initially continued as Northern Ireland manager after his appointment by Stoke City in November 2019.
 He had intended to stay on for UEFA Euro 2020 playoffs, which had been scheduled for March 2020, but these were postponed by the COVID-19 pandemic.
 With the Euro 2020 playoffs delayed at least until the autumn of 2020, O'Neill resigned as Northern Ireland manager on 22 April.